Read This First

 Prompt 3: Induction is the process behind our intuitions.
 But our intuitions are sometimes wrong.
 Use real-world examples to describe how a competing inductive observation can overturn an incorrect intuition.

-The section works by contrast: Example 2: Technology Adoption as a test case and Competing Observation: Real-World Examples as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Example 2: Technology Adoption as a test case and Competing Observation: Real-World Examples as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Example 2: Technology Adoption distinct from Competing Observation: Real-World Examples.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Example 2: Technology Adoption distinct from Competing Observation: Real-World Examples.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that Inductive Density should be judged by how it handles error.
+The methodological question in Inductive Density is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 A doctor might initially intuit that a set of symptoms (e.g., cough, fever, fatigue) in multiple patients during the winter strongly indicates the flu, based on past experiences where such symptoms frequently correlated with influenza infections during that season.